cucumber/docs/content/community/contributing-to-documentation.md

 ---
 title: Contributing to Documentation
 subtitle: Help us make these docs better

 weight: 40
 ---

 The Cucumber documentation is open source and anyone is welcome to contribute.
+In fact, we'd really appreciate your help!

 Each page provides a link to easily edit the content of that page.
-You can also make your changes to the [docs.cucumber.io](https://github.com/cucumber/docs.cucumber.io) project.
+You can also make your changes to the [docs.cucumber.io project on Github](https://github.com/cucumber/docs.cucumber.io).

 # Process